stephanie-ai/python-chat-bot/README.md

 Technologies:
 - Python | nltk | stemmer | numpy | tflearn | tensorflow

-Start running the virtual environment and ask questions to the chat bot.
+Start running the virtual environment and have a conversation with the chat bot.